Dripdrop12/ipardalis/content/how-long-is-a-chameleons-tongue.md

 Chameleon tongues are extremely fast and long, usually even longer than the chameleon's body.
 They can shoot out really quickly, in just a fraction of a second, to catch flies, bees or other pollinators.
 Here's how it works in layman's terms:

-The tongue is connected to the back of the mouth by a "U" shaped bone.
+The tongue is connected to the back of the mouth by a "U" shaped bone (ceratobranchial or hyoid bone).
 Chameleons use the same muscles as humans do to move their tongues and swallow, but their tongues have some special features.

 The tongue has a hollow part that slides over a long, thin spike called the hyoid horn (entoglossal process).
 This spike is connected to the middle of the "U" shaped bone.
 The tongue has three main parts: a sticky tip, muscles that retract it, and muscles that shoot it out (intralingual sheaths).
 When the chameleon is ready to catch something, it moves its tongue to the front of its mouth and lifts the hyoid bone up.
 Then, it aims and shoots out its tongue.

-The hyoglossus process works like rings that squeeze around the hyoid horn, pushing the tongue out really fast.
+The hyoglossus complex works like rings that squeeze around the hyoid horn, pushing the tongue out really fast.
 The tongue is coated in saliva that helps it stick to prey.
 After shooting, the tongue is on its own.
 The chameleon can adjust how far it shoots by using tendons attached to the tip of the hyoid horn.

 The tip of the tongue looks like a club and is covered in sticky saliva that helps catch prey.
 High-speed pictures show a flap of skin trailing behind the club, which helps wrap around prey.
 However, wet prey like worms or slugs can be hard to catch because the saliva won't stick to them.